Justin D. LeBlanc

 Justin lives in South Portland with his two sons and enjoys watching their various musical, athletic, and circus-arts pursuits.
-He is actively involved in Circus Maine and is the President of Camp Twitch and Shout, a summer camp for children with Tourette Syndrome.
 Prior to law school, Justin worked closely with Slugger the Sea Dog.
-In 2014, Justin and Slugger reunited and walked from Fenway Park to Hadlock Field (114 miles) to raise money for Camp Twitch and Shout.
-Justin is still waiting to be finally inducted into the Maine Baseball Hall of Fame.
+In 2014, Justin and Slugger reunited and walked from Fenway Park to Hadlock Field (114 miles) to raise money for Camp Twitch and Shout, a summer camp for children with Tourette Syndrome.
+We are all waiting patiently for Justin’s induction into the Maine Baseball Hall of Fame.

 - University of Georgia School of Law (J.D., 1999), magna cum laude; articles editor, Journal of Intellectual Property Law